dylanlan/dylanlan.github.io/name-lottery.md

 - If a name was only requested by one person, then they win that name!
 - If a name had multiple people interested, then I will [randomly](https://wheelofnames.com) pick who wins the name!
 - If a name had zero interest, it will roll over into the next week.
+- After 3 weeks, an unclaimed name will change to a first-come-first-served system, rather than waiting & randomly picking.

 Winners of each name will be sent the Aisling's password (via requested contact method).

 Make sure to change the password if you don't want me stealing the Aisling back at some point!!

 #### More Rules...